Health Savings Accounts (HSA)

 2. Who is eligible for an HSA?

-Employees enrolled in the Basic plan (a qualified high deductible plan, or HDHP) who are not covered under a secondary non-HDHP medical plan, are not entitled to Medicare and cannot be claimed as a dependent under another individual's tax return may participate in an HSA.
+Employees enrolled in the Basic or Choice Savings plans (qualified high deductible plans, or HDHP) who are not covered under a secondary non-HDHP medical plan, are not entitled to Medicare and cannot be claimed as a dependent under another individual's tax return may participate in an HSA.
+Note that an employee enrolled in the Choice Savings medical plan may be automatically enrolled into an HSA.

 3. How does an HSA work?